5 Steps – How to Keep Pasta Warm in a Crockpot

 Sprinkle some olive oil or spray some sauce on the hot spaghetti to prevent the noodles from sticking together.
 Mix the pasta thoroughly with the sauce/oil.
 The water you preserved in the previous step comes in handy at this point if you do not have olive oil or pasta sauce.

-Put the cooked pasta in the Crockpot and turn the setting to “warm.”
+Put the cooked pasta in the Crockpot and set it to “warm.”
 Cover the Crockpot and wait until the guests are ready to eat, and then serve.
 The pasta must be hot when you put it in the Crockpot.

 How to Keep Pasta Warm in a Slow Cooker